 This type of filter also uses the force of gravity, but carbon block systems filter out nearly all bacteria, chemicals, heavy metals, nitrate, nitrites and parasites.
-These systems can purify nearly any kind of water, but highly contaminated sources or ocean water will quickly use up the expensive filters.
+These systems can purify nearly any kind of water, but highly contaminated sources or ocean water will use up the expensive filters quickly.

-● Pros: Filters out most contaminants.
-No power needed, and filters last a long time.
-Beneficial minerals are left in the water.
+- Pros: Filters out most contaminants; no power needed; filters last a long time; beneficial minerals are left in the water

 These are technically advanced filters that use a combination of methods and multiple filtering stages.
-Some of these systems even use UV light for further purification plus a stage that actually adds beneficial minerals to the water.
+Some of these systems even use ultraviolet light for further purification plus a stage that adds beneficial minerals to the water.

 A Word About Fluoride